nrfconnect/sdk-nrf/samples/nfc/tnep_tag/README.rst

 Testing
 =======

-After programming the sample to your board, you can test it with an NFC-A polling device that supports NFC's Tag NDEF Exchange Protocol.
+After programming the sample to your development kit, you can test it with an NFC-A polling device that supports NFC's Tag NDEF Exchange Protocol.

 1. |connect_terminal|
 #.
-Reset the board.
+Reset the kit.
 #.
-Touch the board antenna with the NFC polling device.
+Touch the NFC antenna with the NFC polling device.
 #.
 Observe the output in the terminal.
 #.
 If the NFC polling device selects the service two, you have 27 seconds to press Button 1 to provide application data.
    If you do not do this, the NFC polling device will deselect the service.